gSchool/DNA-release-3/03-Phase-B/05a_modular_contracting.md

 * We have a T&M contract and are procuring technical services in addition to a commercial cloud provider so the materials portion of the contract provides access to cloud services.
 * We use a cost reimbursable contract type
 * We have a contract for cloud services but I am not familiar with the details
+* We need a contract for cloud services but we have not yet determined what the predominant contract type will be
 * Not Applicable.
 We do not have a cloud services contract or I am unfamiliar with the specific contract type utilized